conda/conda-lock/docs/flags.md

 Additionally the default set of virtual packages may be augmented in future versions of conda-lock.
 If you desire very stable input hashes we recommend creating a `virtual-packages.yml` file to lock down the virtual packages considered.

-### ⚠️ in conjunction with micromamba
+!!! warning "in conjunction with micromamba"

     Micromamba does not presently support some of the overrides to remove all discovered virtual packages, consequently the set of virtual packages available at solve time may be larger than those specified in your specification.